greg-md/php-orm/README.md

 | Greg ORM | ~1.25s | 0.03MB |
 | Eloquent | ~1.35s | 0.67MB |

-**NOTE:** Memory used remains the same even if you create 1 record or 1000.
+**NOTE:** Memory used is the same even if you create 1 record or 1000.

 **Select 10000 records using a model:**